tomasmejia/twtdl/README.md

 Built with Python (FastAPI) and yt-dlp.

-There are two interfacess available:
+There are two interfaces available:
 1. *Web UI*: Browser interface to download videos.
 2. *CLI*.
 Terminal command for quick download.